← Back to lessons

 What happens next

-Type y and press Enter.
-It will ask again for each file it creates.
-You might see two or three permission prompts: one for the HTML, one for the CSS, maybe one for a small JavaScript file.
+Claude Code starts building.
+You will see it think through the approach, then start creating files.
+It will show you each file it wants to create and ask for your approval.
+You might see two or three of these: one for the HTML, one for the CSS, maybe one for a small JavaScript file.

-Say yes to each one.
+Approve each one.
 You can always delete these files later.
 They are just files on your computer.

 What you just did